 \section{Introduction}

-Astrophysical black holes (BHs) are described by their masses and their spin vectors.
-The latter, more than mass, can inform us on the physical processes responsible for their fueling and feedback \citep[e.g.][]{BZ77,BertiVolonteri08}.
-The spin evolution through gas accretion is particularly relevant for massive BHs \citep[MBHs, with masses $M_{\rm BH}\gsim 10^5$ \msun, e.g.][]{1971ApJ...170..223C, Soltan82, Merloni08, Shankar13}, and is the main process shaping the MBH spin distribution with the possible exceptions of the heaviest MBHs, for which gas poor MBH binary mergers can be relevant \citep[e.g.][]{fanidakis11, barausse12}.
+Astrophysical black holes (BHs) are described by their masses and their spin vectors only.
+The latter, more than mass, can inform us on the physical processes responsible for their fueling and feedback \citep[e.g.,][]{BZ77,BertiVolonteri08}.
+Spin evolution through gas accretion is particularly relevant for massive BHs \citep[MBHs, with masses $M_{\rm BH}\gsim 10^5$ \msun; e.g.,][]{1971ApJ...170..223C, Soltan82, Merloni08, Shankar13} as the main process shaping the MBH spin distribution.
+Only the heaviest MBHs, where gas-poor binary mergers may be relevant, might be an exception \citep[e.g.,][]{fanidakis11, barausse12}.

-Until a decade ago only two models for accretion driven spin evolution were available in literature.
-The first, ``coherent'' accretion, assumes that MBHs accrete at least their initial mass from discs with fixed orientation during each accretion episode.
-Under such conditions the MBH spin rapidly aligns with its accretion disc and the following accretion spins the MBH up to values of the adimensional spin parameter $a \sim$ 1 \citep{Bardeen70, BP75}.
-The alternative ``chaotic'' accretion model assumes small and isotropically distributed accretion episodes, during which the MBHs increase their masses by less than 10$\%$, leading to slowly rotating MBHs \citep[with $a<0.2$,][]{KingPringle06}.
+Until a decade ago only two models for accretion-driven spin evolution were available in the literature.
+The first, called coherent accretion, assumes that MBHs accrete at least their initial mass from disks with fixed orientation\footnote{Under this assumption the orientation of the disks might be different for different accretion episodes without altering the predictions of the model.} during each accretion episode.
+Under such conditions the MBH spin rapidly aligns with its accretion disk, and the following accretion spins the MBH up to values of the adimensional spin parameter $a \sim$ 1 \citep{Bardeen70, BP75}.
+The alternative chaotic accretion model assumes small and isotropically distributed accretion episodes, during each of which the BH increases its mass by less than 10$\%$, leading to slowly rotating MBHs \citep[with $a<0.2$,][]{KingPringle06}.